NicholsTyler/Game-Programming/Data_Structures/Dynamic_Array/README.md

 A dynamic array is an array with a big improvement: automatic resizing.
 > A dynamic array expands as you add more elements.
 So you don't need to determine the size ahead of time.

+## Uses :scroll:
+- When an array with variable size is needed

 ## Strengths :white_check_mark:
 - Fast lookups
 > Just like arrays, retrieving the element at a given index takes O(1) time.